‘F*ck’ David Koch, Says Bill Maher: ‘I’m Glad He’s Dead, And I Hope The End Was Painful’

 “Condolences poured in from all the politicians he owned,” Maher joked, referencing the fact that the billionaire was a prominent Republican donor, frequently accused of excreting influence on GOP politicians through financial contributions.

-“As for his remains, he’s been asked to be cremated and have his ashes blown into a child’s lungs,” Maher mocked the diseased billionaire, proceeding to slam David and his brother Charles for funding efforts meant to undercut climate science, and push back against government efforts to fight against climate change.
+“As for his remains, he’s been asked to be cremated and have his ashes blown into a child’s lungs,” Maher mocked the deceased billionaire, proceeding to slam David and his brother Charles for funding efforts meant to undercut climate science and push back against government efforts to fight against climate change.

 “He and his brother have done more than anybody to fund climate science deniers for decades, so f*ck him.
 The Amazon is burning up.
 I’m glad he’s dead, and I hope the end was painful,” Maher said.